 You’re going to be worried about a whole array of new concerns like maintaining the right water parameters, choosing the best fish food, deciding which decorations are appropriate and whether or not live plants are a good idea.
 Adding in fish that involve complicated care and stocking requirements just makes things that much tougher.

-In this article you’ll read about ten of the best topical fish for beginners.
+In this article, you’ll read about ten of the best tropical fish for beginners.
 They’re great options when just starting out, but many advanced fish keepers enjoy them as well.

-Neons are among the most popular of freshwater tropical fish due to their tiny size and vibrant colors.
-They only grow about an inch or so long, so any aquarium 10 gallons or bigger makes for a suitable home.
+Neons are among the most popular freshwater tropical fish due to their tiny size and vibrant colors.
+They only grow about an inch or so long, and are a great fish for a 10-gallon tank or bigger.

 These little guys are schooling fish, which means you want to have at least six of them, preferably more.
 When their school is too small, or when the water is poor, they can get nippy at each other.

-Otherwise, they are an extremely docile and easy-to-care-for fish species, well suited to beginning and advanced fish keepers alike.
+Otherwise, they are an extremely docile and easy-to-care-for fish species, well suited to beginner and advanced fishkeepers alike.
 Beware not to stock them with larger fish, because they make a tempting snack.
-One rule to remember when stock fish: Big fish eat little fish!
+One rule to remember when choosing fish: Big fish eat little fish!

 Swords are another pretty species that will grow to about two inches in length.
-They’re very peaceful, though fairly active.
+They’re peaceful community fish, though fairly active.
 You can tell the males apart from the females by the elongated “swords” on their tails, hence their name.